Bardoli Satyagraha: Background

-In 1925, the taluka of Bardoli in Gujarat suffered financial troubles.
+In 1926, the taluka of Bardoli in Surat district of Gujarat suffered financial troubles.
 However, the government of the Bombay Presidency had raised the tax rate by 30% that year, and despite petitions from civic groups, it refused to cancel the raise in the face of the calamities.
 The situation for the farmers was grave enough that they barely had enough property and crops to pay off the tax, let alone feed themselves afterwards.

 Considering options

 The Gujarati activists Narhari Parikh, Ravi Shankar Vyas, and Mohanlal Pandya talked to village chieftains and farmers and solicited the help of Gujarat's most prominent freedom fighter, Vallabhbhai Patel.
 Patel had guided Gujarat's farmers during the Kheda struggle, and had served recently as Ahmedabad's municipal president.
 He was widely respected by common Gujaratis across the state.

 Patel told a delegation of farmers frankly that they should realise fully what a revolt would imply.
 He would not lead them unless he had the understanding and agreement of all the villages involved.
 Refusing to pay the taxes could lead to their property being confiscated, including their lands, and many would go to jail.
 They could face complete decimation.
 The villagers replied that they were prepared for the worst but definitely could not accept the government's injustice.

 Patel then asked Gandhi to consider the matter, but Gandhi merely asked what Patel thought, and when the latter replied with confidence about the prospects, he gave his blessing.
 However, Gandhi and Patel agreed that neither the Congress nor Gandhi would directly involve themselves, and the struggle would be left entirely to the people of Bardoli taluka.